Computer Science Department

 Running Your Kernel

-Since this machine is too old to boot from USB media, you have two options for running your kernel.
+This machine is too old to boot from USB media.

 Booting from a floppy disc